Double Seduction Series, Book 3

 “Don’t make me put you over my shoulder again.”
 Trey started walking, tugging her along.

-Garret opened the kitchen door and Megan walked in first.
+They reached the house, and Garret opened the kitchen door, letting Megan walk in first.

 Megan curbed the urge to turn and run.